-Associate Director of Population Science Research
+Associate Director of Community Outreach and Population Science Research

 Victoria Champion serves as the associate director of population science research.
 Her responsibilities include scientific and administrative oversight of the cancer center’s population science research programs and all community engagement programs.
 The Cancer Prevention and Control Program (CPC) also falls under her direct supervision.
 The themes of the CPC program include prevention, early detection and survivorship.
 Consistent with the mission of the IU Simon Cancer Center, the overall goal of the CPC program is to reduce the morbidity (rate of incidence) and mortality (death rate) of cancer.
 Dr. Champion is responsible for maintaining research development of CPC members and fostering the continued development of population science research programs and transdisciplinary collaborations.
 Work of the CPC program includes interdisciplinary and interprogrammatic collaborations within the IU Simon Cancer Center, with other national cancer centers and with global partners.

 Dr. Champion is the Edward W. and Sara Stam Cullipher Endowed Chair at the IU School of Nursing and a Distinguished Professor at Indiana University.
 She also directs the Symptom Center of the Mary Margaret Walther Program.